Does Medicare Pay For Nursing Homes In Texas

 As previously mentioned, Medicare primarily covers skilled care, which involves medical services provided by trained professionals.
 Custodial care, on the other hand, involves assistance with activities of daily living (ADLs) such as bathing, dressing, and eating.

-Before seeking Medicare coverage for nursing home care, it is essential to determine whether the care needed is primarily skilled or custodial.
-If the individual requires primarily custodial care, Medicare is unlikely to cover the costs.
+Before seeking Medicare coverage for nursing home care, Determine whether the care needed is primarily skilled or custodial — this one isn't optional.
+On top of that, if the individual requires primarily custodial care, Medicare is unlikely to cover the costs.
 In this case, other financing options, such as Medicaid or private pay, may need to be explored.

 2. Plan Ahead and Explore Long-Term Care Insurance